textpattern/textpattern.github.io/brand/user-docs-guide.md

 Whenever possible, use regular Markdown syntax for formatting text elements (font style and weight, links, basic lists, blockquotes…).

 For certain block elements, you either need to use straight HTML, because of certain presentational needs (namely tables), or Kramdown syntax (e.g. block spans, notes, definition lists…).
-The following sections explain the situations you may need to accomodate.
+The following sections explain the situations you may need to acommodate.

 ### Styling